amylmoriarty/User-Centric-Frontend-Development-Milestone-Project/README.md

 ## UX

-My goal in the design was to make information accessible on the site, while striving for a minimalist design.
+My goal was to make information accessible on the site, while striving for a user friendly but appealing design.
+That is why I adopted a mobile first approach and scaled up from there.

 I specifically chose to use Glidden Pink Ballet Slipper / #f4e3d4 as the main background colour as I felt it suited the theme of the brief.
-I paired this with the red and blue accent colours as I felt they compliment the pink.
+I paired this with the red and blue accent colours as I felt they compliment the dusky pink.

 During this project, following advice from my mentor Jonathan regarding accessibility I changed my measurements from pixels to rem.
 This will accommomodate more users of the website and makes the overall design more accessible.

 I made the decision to add a contact page and have the contact details in the footer for ease of access.
-Hopefully this would encourage somebody to pick up the phone for a quick enquiry while also allowing them to send an email for a more detailed message or get in contact after opening hours.
+The aim of that is to encourage somebody to pick up the phone for a quick enquiry while also allowing them to send an email for a more detailed message or get in contact after opening hours.

 As a potential student I want information on classes for my age group.